Other People's Noises Disgust Me - & It's Destroying My Relationships

 Advertisement

 I’ve developed my own coping strategies over the years and while they work to a certain extent, I’m keen to get my misophonia cured for good – preferably as quickly as possible.
 But speaking to Dr Hashir Aazh, an audiologist and specialist in tinnitus and misophonia rehabilitation, makes me realise it’s not that easy.
-"There is no definitive cure for misophonia," he tells me via Zoom from his dedicated private clinic in Surrey.
+"There is no definitive cure for misophonia," he tells me via Zoom.
 "The reaction to a triggering sound has an emotional component, in which an individual can get angry or disgusted, and a bodily sensation, which could present as a heart rate increase or feeling of tension.
 That initial reaction is extremely hard to dampen because it happens so quickly."

 Dr Aazh’s approach is to offer therapy to break misophonia’s usual emotional pattern.
 "The initial reaction often starts a vicious cycle, which snowballs," he explains, "and then the snowball becomes a feedback loop.
 So the actual reaction increases as well, because a feedback loop of stress is created.
 The idea of the therapy is to break that cycle of distress created around the initial reaction.
 So the initial reaction happens but it will be much easier to recover from.
 Long term, it is possible that the initial reaction also reduces."